FabulousCoder226/FabulousCoder226/README.md

 - 🔭 I’m currently working on Data Analysis
 - 🌱 I’m using SQL, PowerBi, Python, Tableau and advanced Excel
 - 👯 I’m looking to collaborate with individuals, co-operater organizations that are interested in solving problems and improving business via analysis
-- 🤔 I’m looking for help with ...
+- 🤔 I’m open for Remote Jobs only
 - 💬 Ask me about I'm good and gathering and analyzing data with sole intention of giving solutions in businesses
 - 📫 How to reach me: [linkedin](www.linkedin.com/in/ebube-victor-a0197625b)
 - 😄 Pronouns: Him